udu-games/UDU_SDK_package/Documentation~/udu-sdk-guide.md

 To install the UDU SDK, follow these steps:

 1. Download the `udu_sdk` folder.
-2. Go to and open your desired unity project.
+2. Go to unityHub and open your desired unity project.
-3. To Window > Package Manager.
-4. Click on the `+` in the top left cornor and select `add package from disk...`.
+3. In your unity project, click on Assets tab /import package /custom package...
-5. Go to the `udu_sdk` folder and find the `package.json` file and open it.
+4. Go to the `udu_sdk` folder and click on the .unitypackage file.

 For more detailed instructions, please refer to the [UDU Console Documentation](https://docs.google.com/document/d/1MhnQzvsfIXCH4WiEq1HZxx_gDPYDKf9k29LIC1J3ItQ/edit?usp=sharing).